Four Foods that are Toxic to Your Brain

 Excessive amounts of alcohol …

-The effects of excess alcohol consumption are very obvious on your behavior and physical coordination.
+The effects of excess alcohol consumption are very obvious on your behaviour and physical coordination.
 This is an indication that its effects on your brain are very direct, and although the effects on your body are also profound, they are not as easily observed.

 Your brain's frontal lobes, or neocortex, are responsible for abstract thinking, such as planning, problem solving, imagination, and reasoning, as well as mature emotion.
 Severe cognitive difficulties result from damage to this area, which occurs with excess alcohol consumption.